Get a Library Card

 - Equipment and special items – 7 days

-- Most items can be renewed up to twice if there are no other patrons waiting.
+- Most items can be renewed up to two times if there are no other patrons waiting.

 There are no overdue fines on any items at the Mercer Public Library.
 Patrons are encouraged to honor due dates and request a renewal for items that they wish to keep longer.